AlexJosephWeb/PHP/README.md

 Many sources will recommend that you also “salt” your password before hashing it.
 That’s a great idea, and password_hash() already salts your password for you.
 That means that you don’t have to salt it yourself.

+## Interview questions

+1. What’s the difference between the include() and require() functions?
+2. How can we get the IP address of the client?

 ## References

 - https://www.php.net/manual/en/